urooj-shah/lab5-60300832-mri/README.md

 #### VI.
 Phase 6

-to be continued.... (absolutely not i am officially clocked out of this course if Big G uploads another version or fixes perm, I will not be continuing this lab I have done enough,  im on vacation in Diligafistan right now)
+to be continued.... (absolutely not i am officially clocked out of this course, if the All Knowing Cloud Professor uploads another version or fixes perm, I will not be continuing this lab I have done enough,  im on vacation in Diligafistan right now)

 ### Challenges
-#### AHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH
+#### AHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH. thank u.

 ### Conclusion

 This lab guided me through the full MLOps lifecycle for MRI tumor detection — from feature engineering and feature store integration to automated training pipelines and real-time deployment.
 I built a modular Azure ML pipeline with feature retrieval, baseline + GA feature selection, and final model training, and I successfully registered and packaged the trained model.
 I also set up a GitHub Actions workflow to automate retraining and deployment, with only role permissions blocking the final execution.
 Overall, the lab helped me understand how real-world ML systems are structured, automated, and deployed at scale using Azure’s MLOps tools.
-LETS GO AI KEEP WRITING ME THESE SICK CONCLUSIONS BC IC ANT BE BOTHERED